Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 - Looks up `PERF_TEST_DRIVER` envrionment variable and invokes `perf.use_driver`.
 - Looks up `PERF_TEST_TERRAFORM_PROVIDER` if `PERF_TEST_DRIVER` is `terraform`.
-  - If `equinix-metal` is selected, looks up `PERF_TEST_METAL_PROJECT_ID` and `PERF_TEST_METAL_AUTH_TOKEN` envrionment variables and pass to the terraform driver.
+  - If `equinix-metal` is selected, looks up `PERF_TEST_METAL_PROJECT_ID` and `PERF_TEST_METAL_AUTH_TOKEN` envrionment variables to pass to the Terraform driver.
-  - If `digitalocean` is selected, looks up `PERF_TEST_DIGITALOCEAN_TOKEN` envrionment variables and pass to the terraform driver.
+  - If `digitalocean` is selected, looks up `PERF_TEST_DIGITALOCEAN_TOKEN` envrionment variables to pass to the Terraform driver.
   - If `aws-ec2` is selected, looks up `PERF_TEST_AWS_ACCESS_KEY` and `PERF_TEST_AWS_SECRET_KEY` envrionment variables
-and pass to the terraform driver.
+to pass to the Terraform driver.
 - Invokes `perf.set_log_level` and sets level to `"debug"`.
 - Set retry count to 3.
 - Looks up `PERF_TEST_USE_DAILY_IMAGE` envrionment variable and passes the variable to driver options.